 In the afternoon, we visited a temple where young boys spend 8 years studying to become priests.
 It’s a sort of hindu seminary school.
 We gave up our shoes on a street some distance from the temple…that was the first problem.
 Have you noticed the city streets?
 Well I got up close and personal with them for my brief 100 yard walk to the temple and it wasn’t pretty.
 Dirt was the least of my worries as I tiptoed around shards of glass, cow dung and rotting food in my bare feet.

 I practically leaped through the main entrance to the temple – and we go from the frying pan to the fire – dear lord.
 There were puddles of what I hoped was water everywhere and piles of decaying food.
-And while these two things on their own made me cringe a little..it was the flies that they attracked that put me over the edge.
+And while these two things on their own made me cringe a little..it was the flies it all attracked that put me over the edge.
 I tried to be tolerant as long as I could.
 I just kept swishing my skirt around my legs and tried to keep my feet moving at all times.
 But it didn’t take long before I was getting freaked out by swarms of the flying beasts!
 In addition to the water and food – it seems that another method of tribute is the throwing of butter globs!
 Yes – each and every one of those little yellow blobs in the picture is yak butter.
 This is not helping me with my fly problem.

 Dude who hands out the butter globs…